microsoft/vscode-docs/release-notes/latest.md

 ## JavaScript - Salsa Preview

 The JavaScript language service in VS Code has always been powered by TypeScript.
-We are now migrating to a new JavaScript language service implementation with the code name [Salsa](https://github.com/Microsoft/TypeScript/issues/4789)
+We are now migrating to a new JavaScript language service implementation with the code name [Salsa](https://github.com/Microsoft/TypeScript/issues/4789).
 Salsa will become available with TypeScript 1.8.
 For the January update we provide a preview option of VS Code using Salsa.
-We hope that you enable the option and give it a try and provide feedback.
+We hope that you will enable the option, give Salsa a try and provide feedback.

 ### Salsa Improvements
 Salsa provides several improvements over the existing JavaScript language service.

-The JsDoc comment format is understood and used to improve Intellisense proposals, paramter hints/signature help:
+The JsDoc comment format is now understood and used to improve Intellisense proposals, paramter hints/signature help:

 ![JsDoc comment format](images/January/jsdoc.png)